Python voice AI web phone using WebRTC

 A few approaches I will look at to improve the code when I get some more time:

-• Rebuild in a faster language, I actually already done this in Golang.
+• Rebuild in a faster language, I actually already done this partially in Golang.
 It does make a difference but could still do with more optimizations.

 • Run my own model near the WebSocket server.
 PHI-3 is fairly good and fast, running this model with Ollama and then fine-tuning could really improve both the speed and accuracy of the AI queries.